How I Passed the ANNP Exam

 I didn't know where to start studying.
-But I did scheduled an APEA review first week of January 2017.
+But I did schedule an APEA review the first week of January 2017.
 Before going for the review I was researching how to study for the Board Certification.
 Browsing the internet; looking for any updated information about the exam.
 I decided to take AANP I felt it was my strong side the more of the clinical.
 But there was no current information of FNP's who posted about the AANP in this site.
-So I decided that when I passed my examination I will post here so that I could return the favor and help other too.
+So I decided that when I passed my examination I would post here so that I could return the favor and help others too.
 I started studying seriously on the month of February 1st.

 So anyways here is the breakdown for the review books I used:

 1. LEIK is 'THE BOOK' to study.
 It was recommended too by my co-worker who passed the exam last year.
 For me this book contains everything.
 It summarized Fritzgerald (this book is too broad and to much information to digest).
 The LEIK offers great summary and pointer points.
 It has exam tips that really help me when I took the exam.
 I have read and studied this book 8 times.
 Took the exam 640 questions at the back of the book, three times.
 Until was able to get the 80% score like 595/640.
 So then I felt I was ready to take the exam.
 I have 80-90% of the book information digested.
 I studied per system each day and answering 50-100 questions a day.
 This book has it all.
 If you really study and read it well you will have a good foundation.

 2. APEA review book as what Ammelie said this is just the basic.
 You have to expound and have another resources.
 This is a good combo with the LEIK.
 If you memorize it and understand it will you will have a good standing in passing the exam.

 3. I also bought the FNP mastery my to go APP while on break, reading and analyzing each rationale.
 It contains 800+ questions.
 IF you study well LEIK and APEA you will be able to answer the questions.
 I was scoring 80% and above with the by systems so I knew I was ready to take the exam.
 It has a lot of MINEMONICS too.
 It also monitors your progress.

 4. I bought the question book from APEA.
 It is really nice and good investment.
 It contains by systems questions and contains three sets of 150 questions for FNP exam which is nice to help you answer the 150 questions and know your pacing with good rationales.
-I say read well each rationales and understand it.
+I say read well each rationale and understand it.
 IF you don't get the rationales, re-read LEIK and APEA.

-So this are all my resources for my review.
+So this is all my resources for my review.
 I did not want to spend so much with review centers or books as my classmates have done.
 Some of them went to review centers APEA, FRITZ and BARKLEY 2-3 times which I was expensive.
 I say no matter how many books or review you go to if you don't study there is no point.
 I paid attention to make weak areas or systems and spend more time studying them.
-Although I repeated in answering the questions, trust me you wont remember them when you answer them back again.
+Although I repeated in answering the questions, trust me you won't remember them when you answer them back again.
 I studied 5-8 hours on my off days I only work 3 days 12 hours shift.
 On the days I work I made sure I answered minimum 50 questions.

 Two weeks for my exam date I took the APEA predictor exam I scored 69% ($30 150 question) I recommend you to take this too so you will know your pacing in answering questions; it is timed for 3 hours like the real exam and I took the AANP exam (available on the site for $50 75 questions) so I will be familiar on how the questions are structured.

 I felt it was not a good standing so I spend 8-10 hours of serious studying for the remaining 2 weeks.
 Until I got sick of studying (literally like my brain wants to puke the information already) I had the same feeling with I took my NCLEX.
 I knew I was ready.
 I decided not to retake another predictor exam like what APEA said 69% are risks takers.
-I felt if i took it and did not make the 70% cut off it might take off my confidence and trust.
+I felt if I took it and did not make the 70% cut off it might take off my confidence and trust.

 Two days before the exam I rerun the whole book for LEIK only reading the EXAM POINTS per chapter just to refresh my memory.
 The day before the exam no more studying I had body massage, exercise--cardio, and sleep early at 0800 pm.
 I have to wake up at 0430 am my exam was at 0900am but it was a long drive to the site and we might be stuck in the traffic.
-I asked my brother to drove me that day which I recommend so you wont be stress driving and you be relax.
+I asked my brother to drove me that day which I recommend so you won't be stress driving and you will be relaxed.

-At the back of the scratch paper I number them 1-50, 30 per column.
+At the back of the scratch paper, I number them 1-50, 30 per column.
 This strategy I found out myself.
 I figured out you need at least 100/150 to have 65%.
 So each column I need to score a minimum of 20 points.
-Yes, you can mark the questions in the computer if you want but this one was better strategy for me.
+Yes, you can mark the questions in the computer if you want but this one was a better strategy for me.
 I mark X or check mark on each number.
-Check mark for questions I knew I was right and X mark on the questions I don't know the answer or I guess the questions.
+Checkmark for questions I knew I was right and X mark on the questions I don't know the answer or I guess the questions.
 At the end of the 150 questions.
 I tallied each column I had 120 check marks.
 I know I had to have a buffer of 10 points to make sure I pass.
 I had 90 minutes remaining.
 I decided not review my answer as I might change them.
 So I submitted and answered the survey.

+I went out and told the proctor I was done and YES I passed the AANP exam first take.
 So tips I could give? study really hard spend 5 hours or more if your target is take the exam within 2 months and answer questions daily it will help your critical thinking.
 I usually used the process of elimination when answering questions.

 Yes, join a APEA review it will help you and don't get intimidated if you felt you don't know anything when you there I was like that clueless.
 Used it as a motivation to study harder.
 I studied per system together both LEIK and APEA.

-Anyways, I also prayed said rosary each day.
+Anyways, I also prayed said the rosary each day.
 I believe prayers and hard work pays off at the end.
 So if you have questions feel free to message me or anything I am very much willing to help.Last edit by tnbutterfly on Oct 30